 September 18, 2021: Partridge Hunting Opening Day (27 Photos)

-Since last year, the opening day of moose hunting here on the East Coast has changed from the first Saturday in October to the second Saturday in September.
+Since last year, the opening day of moose hunting here on the East Coast had been changed from the first Saturday in October to the second Saturday in September.
 This really fools up plans for long time bird hunters such as Peter Bassan.
-Although we made an attempt to fill his moose tags the previous week, there was no way he was missing the opening day of Partridge season.
-If you can't beat 'em, just as well to join 'em so Bassan and I headed down the southern shore to Trepassey Friday evening to join Peter on the opening day of bird hunting Saturday Morning.
+Although we made an attempt to fill his moose tags last week there was no way he was missing the opening day of Partridge hunting season.
+If you can't beat 'em, just as well to join 'em so Bassan and I headed down the Southern Shore to Trepassey Friday evening to join Peter on the opening day of bird hunting Saturday Morning.

-This year Peter is running 3 dogs, one senior Jake and two pups Matthia and Ruby who are of course fresh this season.
+This year Peter is running three dogs, one senior Jake and two pups Matthia and Ruby who are of course fresh this season.

-We weren't long left the vehicles when the dogs found the first covey, Bassan was closest and knocked down one of the 3 birds with his Beretta Semi.
+We weren't long left the vehicles when the dogs found the first covey, Bassan was closest and knocked down one of the three birds with his Beretta Semi Auto shotgun.

-We continued on our way finding a few birds here and there but they were pretty wild taking off well before we were in shotgun range.
+We continued our way across the barrens finding a few birds here and there but they were very wild taking off well before we were in shotgun range.

 On another marsh seven month old pup Matthia pointed on a covey of birds, Bassan and I both fired taking one bird.
 Almost immediately after the dog started moving again a 2nd covey came up, neither of us were ready or expecting that so we didn't get a shot off.

-As we crossed through a tuck of woods near the river, Bassan startled this young cow out of hiding which then hightailed it into the wind for a couple kilometres over open country.
+As we crossed through a tuck of woods near the river, Bassan startled this young cow out of hiding which hightailed it into the wind for at least a couple kilometres non stop over the open country.

 We went as far as this long gully before turning around and heading back towards the vehicles.

-Along the way we came across this fresh dust bowl frequented recently by Partridge.
-Bassan got one more bird for the morning and we headed back to the house for a lunch and rest for ourselves and the dogs.
+Along the way we came across this fresh dust bowl visited recently by Partridge.
+Bassan got one more bird for the morning and we headed back to the house to get a lunch and rest for ourselves and the hard working dogs.

 Around 4pm we headed back out on the barrens in a different location for an evening crack at the birds.